Dr Uche Okpara

 +44 (0)1634 88 3693

-Uche’s work uses theories and methods from both the natural and social sciences.
-Several philosophical paradigms (such as post-positivism, social constructivism, pragmatism and critical realism) offer Uche’s research a firm footing.
-He is well-versed in using mixed methods approaches and forward-thinking transdisciplinary research techniques (such as solutions-orientated, systems-based tools) that are participatory, inclusive and deliberative; and that recognise the complexity of the world's climate-conflict-fragility challenges and the trade-offs and opportunities created by change.
+Dr Uche has a diverse research interest around a central theme of climate security and its link with sustainable peace and inclusive development.
+His work uses theories and methods from both the natural and social sciences.
+Several philosophical paradigms (such as post-positivism, social constructivism, pragmatism and critical realism) offer Dr Uche’s research a firm footing.
+He is well-versed in using mixed methods approaches and forward-thinking transdisciplinary research techniques (such as solutions-orientated, systems-based tools) that recognise the complexity of the world's climate, conflict and peace challenges, and the synergies, trade-offs and opportunities created by change.

-Uche’s research/scholarly interests are varied, broadly cross-cutting the realms of environment, human security and development, and key themes such as:
+Uche’s research/scholarly interests are varied, broadly cross-cutting the realms of environment, human security, peace and development, and key themes such as:

 - Climate-conflict-fragility nexus